Detection-phone/Detection-phone/README.md

 ### Backend

-- Flask server
+- Flask server with SQLAlchemy ORM
 - SQLite database
-- YOLOv8 for detection
+- YOLOv8 for phone and person detection
-- Google Drive API integration
+- Cloudinary for image hosting
-- Vonage API for SMS
+- Vonage API for SMS notifications
+- Yagmail for email notifications
+- Threaded processing for non-blocking operations

 ## Security